Skip to main content

 Note

 • When resolving email data only, using email-only resolution can provide higher throughput compared to full PII resolution.
-This is dependent on warehouse and setup, so talk with your LiveRamp team to determine the best approach for the use case.
+Talk with your LiveRamp team to determine the best approach for the use case.

 See the table below for a list of the suggested input table columns and descriptions for email-only resolution.